work about practice public

 As of 2016, the U.S. criminal justice system holds more than 2.3 million people in 1,719 state prisons, 102 federal prisons, 942 juvenile correctional facilities, 3,283 local jails, and 79 Indian Country jails as well as in military prisons, immigration detention facilities, civil commitment centers, and prisons in U.S. territories [1].
 The American prison population has more than quadrupled over the past 25 years, an increase largely driven by heavier penalties for non-violent offenses and with disproportionate impact on people of color [2].

-Michel Foucault says that power is not static, nor does it emanate from a center of origin.
+Power is not static, nor does it emanate from a center of origin.
 Rather, power exists in an enmeshed network and is wielded by people or groups by way of “episodic” or “sovereign” acts of domination [3].
 Power is dispersed and pervasive rather than concentrated, embodied, and enacted.
 Confirming Foucault’s description of “modern societies of control” (a term used by Gilles Deleuze), Giorgio Agamben argues that biopower operates in physical spaces known as “zones of exception,” physical spaces in which disciplinary power is exercised [4].

 The architecture of the prison – the panoptical design, the single cells, the isolation and surveillance – internalizes discipline.
 I’m interested in the material form of prisons and how capitalism fuels the construction of prisons: Who designs them?
 What do the physical spaces look like?
 What are the material exigencies?